Duane Jones: Death

 Jones died of cardiopulmonary arrest at Winthrop-University Hospital in Mineola, Long Island, New York, on July 22, 1988, aged 51.
 He was cremated and his ashes given to his family.

 Legacy

 The Duane L. Jones Recital Hall at the State University of New York at Old Westbury is named after him.

-In the zombie comic book series The Walking Dead, the character Duane Jones is named in his honour.
+In the zombie comic book series The Walking Dead, the character Duane Jones is named in his honor.